NOC-MSM/CoNES/docs/quick_start.rst

     singularity pull https://github.com/NOC-MSM/CoNES/releases/download/0.0.1/NOC-MSM-CoNES.nemo.sif

 There are also other tools under development that can achieve similar results.
 The *singularity-hpc* tool is designed to be able to parse and handle container URIs automatically.
-For the NEMO SIFe, you could do:
+For the NEMO SIFs, you could do:

 .. code-block:: bash